wdevore/RISC-V-RV32I-MultiCycle/simulation/README.md

 - **spi_sync6** This is **fully functional** Mode 0 with an IO module as well **but only for simulation**.
 It has two improperly driven variables: *data_out* and *miso*.
 - **spi_sync7** This is modified for Synthesis using Muxes and is what sources *spi_slave*
 - *spi_slave* This is a modified version of spi_sync7 for functioning as a slave to a pico.
 It is designed to test the fpga acting as a slave.
+- **spi_sync8** This is an attempt to rewrite the slave to fix a synthesis issue with pin ports.

 Synthesis:
 - *spi_slave* is a working version.
 The simulations were simulating a digital implementation of which some of the logic is not syntheziable.
 So this version has tweaks that make it work correctly on an actual device.